Azure/open-service-broker-azure/docs/quickstart-minikube.md

     **Note**: We are using the `minikube ip` to get the WordPress URL, instead of the command from the WordPress deployment output because with Minikube the WordPress service won't have a public IP address assigned.
-1. Login using the following credentials:
+1. To retrieve the password run this command
     ```
-    echo Username: user
     echo Password: $(kubectl get secret quickstart-wordpress -o jsonpath="{.data.wordpress-password}" | base64 --decode)
     ```

+1. Login using the username `user` and the password you just received:

 ## Optional: Cleanup
 Here's how to remove resources created by this quickstart: